Trump says he will surrender Thursday on Georgia charges tied to efforts to overturn 2020 election | Law-Order

 - United States

-Former President Donald Trump says he will surrender to authorities in Georgia on Thursday to face charges in the case accusing him of illegally scheming to overturn his 2020 election loss.
+Former President Donald Trump says he will surrender to authorities in Georgia on Thursday to face charges in the case accusing him of illegally scheming to overturn his 2020 election loss in the state.

 "Can you believe it?
-I'll be going to Atlanta, Georgia, on Thursday to be ARRESTED," Trump wrote on his social media network Monday night, hours after court papers said his bond was set at $200,000.
+I'll be going to Atlanta, Georgia, on Thursday to be ARRESTED," Trump wrote on his social media network Monday night, hours after his bond was set at $200,000.

-The Fulton County Sheriff's Office said in a news release Monday afternoon that when Trump surrenders there will be a "hard lockdown" of the area surrounding the main county jail.
+It will be Trump's fourth arrest since April, when he became the first former president in U.S. history to face indictment.
+Since then, Trump, who remains the leading candidate for the Republican presidential nomination, has had what has seemed like an endless procession of bookings and arraignments in jurisdictions across the country.
+His appearances in New York, Florida and Washington, D.C., have drawn enormous media attention, with news helicopters tracking his every move.

-Trump, according to the papers, is also barred from intimidating co-defendants, witnesses or victims in the case — including on social media — according to the bond agreement signed by Fulton County District Attorney Fani Willis, Trump's defense attorneys and the judge.
+Trump's announcement came hours after his attorneys met with prosecutors in Atlanta to discuss the details of his release on bond.
+The former president is barred from intimidating co-defendants, witnesses or victims in the case — including on social media — according to the bond agreement signed by Fulton County District Attorney Fani Willis, Trump's defense attorneys and the judge.
 It explicitly includes "posts on social media or reposts of posts" made by others.
 Trump has repeatedly used social media to attack people involved in the criminal cases against him as he campaigns to reclaim the White House in 2024.
 He has been railing against Willis since before he was indicted, and singled out Georgia Gov. Brian Kemp — a Republican who rebuffed his efforts to overturn the election — by name in a social media post Monday morning.

 The order sets Trump's bond for the Racketeer Influenced and Corrupt Organizations — or RICO — charge at $80,000, and adds $10,000 for each of the 12 other counts he is facing.
-Bond is the amount defendants must pay as a form of collateral to ensure they show up in court ahead of trial.
-Willis has set a deadline of noon Friday for Trump and his 18 co-defendants to turn themselves in to be booked.
+Bond is the amount defendants must pay as a form of collateral to ensure they show up for required court appearances.
+Willis set a deadline of noon Friday for Trump and his 18 co-defendants to turn themselves in to be booked.
 The prosecutor has proposed that arraignments for the defendants follow during the week of Sept.
-5. She has said she wants to try the defendants collectively, and bring the case to trial in March of next year, which would put it in the heat of the presidential nominating season.
+5. She has said she wants to try the defendants collectively and bring the case to trial in March of next year, which would put it in the heat of the presidential nominating season.

+A Trump spokesman did not immediately respond to a request for comment on the filing.
+A phone message seeking comment was also left for an attorney for the former president.
+Trump's appearance in Georgia will come a day after the first Republican primary debate, which he has decided to skip.

+He is expected to turn himself in at the Fulton County jail, which has long been plagued with problems.
+The Department of Justice last month opened a civil rights investigation into conditions, citing filthy cells, violence and the death last year of a man whose body was found covered in insects in the main jail's psychiatric wing.
+Three people have died in Fulton County custody in the past month.

+The Fulton County Sheriff's Office said in a news release Monday afternoon that when Trump surrenders there will be a "hard lockdown" of the area surrounding the jail.
+But Trump is not expected to spend much time there.

-In Fulton County, when defendants are not in custody, their lawyers and the district attorney's office will often work out a bond amount before arraignment and the judge will sign off on it.
-The defendants will generally be booked at the Fulton County jail.
-During the booking process, they are typically photographed and fingerprinted and then they provide certain personal information.
+When defendants arrive at the building, they typically pass through a security checkpoint before checking in for formal booking in the lobby.
+During the booking process, defendants are typically photographed and fingerprinted and asked to provide certain personal information.
 Since Trump's bond has already been set, he will be released from custody once the booking process is complete.

+Unlike in other jurisdictions, in Fulton County, arraignments — where a defendant first appears in court — are generally set after a defendant completes the booking process and do not happen on the same day.

+Booking a former president, who still has 24-hour Secret Service protection, has created myriad security and logistical issues in other jurisdictions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)